atomgomba/unitprez/slides/04-takeways.md

 Note: Every new component to a system introduces extra problems and this is the same with unit tests.
 Once you have tests you always need to keep them up-to-date with your current code.
-Although this can be a hassle, but failing tests actually reflect the changes in your code, so you can double-check the changes you have made.
+Although this can be a hassle, failing tests actually reflect the changes in your code, so you can double-check the changes you have made.